 Do you have any amazing easy breakfast recipes?
 I’m always looking for more recipes to try!
 Follow me on Instagram @simplystacieblog, on Facebook at Simply Stacie, and on Pinterest @SimplyStacie and let me know how you liked this and my other recipes!

-- 3 tablespoons milk OR unsweetened soy milk
+- 3 tbsp milk OR unsweetened soy milk

 - 1 cup milk OR unsweetened soy milk

 - ¼ tsp pepper

 - Preheat oven to 350°F. In a medium bowl, whisk together the dry ingredients.
 Stir in oil and milk until mixture sticks together to form dough.
 Press the dough evenly onto the bottom and sides of a deep dish, 9-inch pie pan.
 Bake for 10 minutes.
 Remove from oven and cool.

 - Heat olive oil in a large sauté pan over medium heat.
 Add mushrooms and cook, stirring occasionally, for about 7 minutes or until they begin to brown.

 - Add spinach to your sauté pan and stir for about two minutes, or until the spinach wilts.

 - Spoon the mushroom/spinach mixture evenly on your pie crust.